appcircleio/appcircle-docusaurus/docs/account/my-organization/sso-providers-configuration/auth-openid.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-assign-roles.png' />

-- Navigate to the **Connections** tab.
-Enable Connections for your organization.
+- Navigate to the **"Connections"** tab and enable connections for your organization.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-enable-connections.png' />

-- Navigate to the Applications section.
-Go to the related application and then navigate to the Organizations tab.
-Click on **Disable Grants Now**
+- Navigate to the "Applications" section.
+Select the relevant application, then go to the "Organizations" tab.
+Click on **"Disable Grants Now"**.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-application-organizations1.png' />

-- Choose **Business** Users for the type of users and select **Prompt for Organization** for the Login Flow.
-Click on **Save Changes**
+- Choose **"Business Users"** for the type of users and select **"Prompt for Organization"** for the login flow.
+Click on **"Save Changes."**

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-application-organizations2.png' />

+- To retrieve the groups and roles of a user via tokens, follow these steps:

+1. Navigate to **Actions**.
+2. Click on the **Library** tab.
+3. Select **Create Action**.
+4. Choose **Build from Scratch**.

-- We need to retrieve the groups and roles of a user via tokens.
-The groups claim is already present on the token, but we need to add an additional step for the roles claim.
-Navigate to **Actions** and click on the **Library** tab.
-Click on the **Create Action** and select the **Build from scratch**
+The groups claim is already present on the token, but these steps will help you add the roles claim as well.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-mapping-auth0-actions-library1.png' />